In this article:

 But if you don’t respond well to home treatment or develop severe dryness accompanied by other symptoms such as skin fissures, blisters, itching, pain, redness, or swelling, it is best you see a dermatologist about it.
 Untreated cases of severe hand dryness can cause bleeding or infection.

-This article covers some important home remedies and self-care tips to restore the moisture and softness to your dry hands along with certain preventive measures to avoid the problem altogether.
+This article covers some important home remedies and self-care tips to restore the moisture and softness to your dry, rough, and cracked hands along with certain preventive measures to avoid the problem altogether.

-Here are some easy-to-do home remedies to moisturize, soften and repair the rough, damaged skin of your dry hands.
+Here are some easy-to-do home remedies to moisturize, soften and repair the rough, damaged skin of your dry and cracked hands.

 1. Moisturize with plant oils